 Tooth Decay From Drug Use

 Recovering from drug addiction is difficult, and tooth decay from drug use is something that must be addressed just for a person’s general health.
-The process of mending the body after years of heavy drug use is one of the most vital steps in the recovery process, regardless of the type of recovery the addict chooses to work.
+Mending the body after years of heavy drug use is one of the most vital steps in the recovery process, regardless of the type of recovery the addict chooses to work.

 Tooth decay from drug use can be minor or severe, depending on the length of time the person was using and which kind of drugs they used.
 Also, environmental factors could come into play in regard to drug use.
 Addicts come in all shapes and sizes.
 The tooth decay from drug use could be much more severe in an addict that is homeless, as opposed to a closet addict who owns their own home and is semi-functional.